chhewangsrp/django-mvt/README.md

-## Django application skeleton deployed to Kubernetes for local development
+## Django application skeleton deployed to minikube's cluster for local development

 This application skeleton serves as the base for a Django application deployed to minikube Kubernetes cluster.